Ritangle

 Ritangle is pronounced like ‘right angle’ or ‘wry tangle’.

-One of the most important rules is about not sharing answers.
-Please don’t share your answers outside your team, online or anywhere else; others are having fun finding them!
+- Do not share answers!
+Please don’t share your answers outside your team, online or anywhere else; this ruins the fun!

-Please note: anyone found leaking the answers or clues inappropriately and anyone found making intentional use of such leaks will be disqualified from the competition.
+Please note: anyone found leaking the answers or clues inappropriately and anyone found intentionally using such leaks will be disqualified from the competition.

-Teams are asked not to use AI in Ritangle.
-The winning team will be asked to submit all their working for each question and it should be clear from this along with the timestamps associated with the submission of answers that AI has not been used.
+It is against the rules to use AI in Ritangle.
+The winning team will be asked to submit all their work for each question, and it should be clear from this, along with the timestamps associated with the submission of answers, that AI has not been used.

-Otherwise, we encourage the use of technology; spreadsheets, graphing software and programming can be particularly useful.
+Otherwise, yes, we encourage the use of technology; spreadsheets, graphing software, and programming can be particularly useful.

 Please note: any team repeatedly attempting to use an automated process to systematically enter answers until the correct answer is found will be disqualified from the competition.

-Every team that submits a creditable answer to the final question will receive a certificate, emailed to their Nominated Teacher.
+All participating teams will receive a certificate, which will be emailed to their Nominated Teacher.

-The winning team will receive a maths hamper, containing a mix of prizes for individual team members and their school.
-It includes a free year-long subscription to Integral, and a trophy for the school or college of the winning team.
-We reserve the right to substitute a prize of equivalent value but of less weight/bulk should the winning team be based abroad.
+The winning team will receive a maths hamper containing a mix of prizes for individual team members.
+It also includes a free year-long subscription to MEI’s Learning Platform Integral and a trophy for their school/college.

 Please note: the following is subject to the team providing sufficient evidence (in the opinion of the judges) of their working.

-Answers for the final question will be accepted up until the date published in the Information and Rules document.
+Answers to the final question will be accepted until the date published in the Information and Rules document.

 Scenario 1

-The team scoring most highly on the final question will be declared the winner, subject to their working satisfying the judges.
+The highest-scoring team on the final question will be declared the winner.

 Scenario 2

-If there is more than one team with the highest score on the final question, the winner will be chosen, from such teams, as the team that submitted those answers first, subject to their working satisfying the judges.
+If there is more than one team with the highest score on the final question, the winner will be the team that submitted their answers first.

 Scenario 3